 The SFR FPT_EMS.1 requires limiting of emanations.
-This is provided by F.IC_CL (STSS_USD).
+This is provided by F.IC_CL (TSF.Control).

 The SFR FPT_FLS.1 requires failure detection and preservation of a secure state.
-The Control of Operating Conditions of F.IC_CL (STSS_USD, STSS_PTP, STSS_LI, STSS_MSV) is directly designed for this SFR.
-It audits continually and reacts to environmental and other problems by bringing it into a secure state.
+This is provided by F.IC_CL (TSF.Protection, TSF.Control).
+The security functions audit continually and react to environmental and other problems by bringing the IC into a secure state.

 The SFR FPT_TST.1 requires testing for (a) correct operation, (b) integrity of data and (c) integrity of executable code.
 F.Verification does this testing.
-F.IC_CL (STSS_CS, STSS_PTP, STSS_LI) controls all NVM and FLASH content for integrity.
+F.IC_CL (TSF.Protection) controls all NVM and FLASH content for integrity.

 The SFR FPT_PHP.3 requires resistance to physical manipulation and probing.
-This is provided by F.IC_CL (STSS_MLC, STSS_USD, STSS_PTP, STSS_LI) which is provided by the hardware to resist attacks.
+This is provided by F.IC_CL (TSF.Protection) which is provided by the hardware to resist attacks.

 The SFR FTP_ITC.1/PACE requires the usage of a trusted channel.
-This is done by F.Access Control and F.Identification Authentication.
+This is done by F.Access_Control and F.Identification_Authentication.